johnlawless-idha/zoom_api_access/data_reporting.md

  - it is most likley fine to keep only users 0-2, and remove all other features of later users to reduce data complexity
  - generally it is likely safe to assume that user 0 is the host, and other users are not in data reports
  - be aware that a significantly larger amount of "unknown" device counts exist for users 1 and 2.
 Explanations are found below.
+ - similarly, a larger proportion of NaN values appear for version display for users 1 and 2

 ### Contents of report:
 1. User metadata